peteroupc/peteroupc.github.io/randmisc.md

 <a id=Random_Variate_Generation_via_Quantiles></a>
 ## Random Variate Generation via Quantiles

-This note is about generating random variates from a continuous distribution via inverse transform sampling (or via quantiles), using uniform [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html).
+This note is about generating random variates from a non-discrete distribution via inverse transform sampling (or via quantiles), using uniform [**partially-sampled random numbers (PSRNs)**](https://peteroupc.github.io/exporand.html).
 See "Certain Families of Distributions" for a definition of quantile functions.
 A _uniform PSRN_ is ultimately a number that lies in an interval; it contains a sign, an integer part, and a fractional part made up of digits sampled on demand.

 Take the following situation: